LoGT-KULeuven/SASpector/README.md

 Optionally, some scripts provide additional analysis:

--   *kmer.py*: extraction of kmers and tandem repeats in the missing regions.
-Additionally, performs a pairwise comparison between kmers of missing and mapped regions using Sourmash.
+-   *kmer.py*: tandem repeats in the missing regions and pairwise comparison between kmers of missing and mapped regions using Sourmash.
 -   *coverage.py*: calculates the average coverage of the missing and mapped regions with a provided BAM file.
 -   *quastunmap.py*: performs a genome quality assessment for the